 Below is some information about the activities:

-Sophomore Class of 2024: Mrs. Stephanie Mitchell & Ms. Lisa Marino
+Junior Class of 2024: Stephanie Mitchell & Lisa Marino

-Academic Team: This team studies rigorously all year for one full day of competition, where participants are quizzed in a variety of areas and can earn medals.
+Academic Team: Team studies all year for one full day of competition, where participants are quizzed in a variety of areas and can earn medals.
 If you are interested in becoming a member speak to Mr. Lunetta.

 Bowling Club- Students in the self- contained program and HIVE program, along with PEER Buddies meet bi-weekly after school to go bowling.
 Cost $3 per game including shoes.
 See Mrs. Romano.